FAQs about Teaching at an Independent or College Prep School (K-12)

-This post was revised from a previous post by Flannery Amdahl published February 22, 2014, which summarized information about a past career event.
+This post was revised from a previous post published February 22, 2014, which summarized information about a past career event.
 Representatives from New York Interschool‘s Faculty Diversity Search (FDS) answered questions from GC students about getting a teaching position at an independent school.
 NY Interschool is a consortium of 8 Manhattan independent schools, including Brearley, Browning, Chapin, Collegiate, Dalton, Nightingale-Bamford, Spence, and Trinity.

 Do independent schools hire MAs and PhDs without teaching certification or degrees in education?
 What are these schools looking for in an applicant?

 Unlike public schools, independent schools are not subject to state curriculum requirements, and teachers do not have to be certified by the state.
 Many independent schools actively recruit MAs and PhDs with expertise in a particular subject matter and who demonstrate a passion for teaching kids.